awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-testing-debugging.md

 CloudFront validates the response from a Lambda function in two ways:
 + **The Lambda response must conform to the required object structure\.** Examples of bad object structure include the following: unparsable JSON, missing required fields, and an invalid object in the response\.
 For more information, see the [Lambda@Edge Event Structure](lambda-event-structure.md)\.
 + **The response must include only valid object values\.** An error will occur if the response includes a valid object but has values that are not supported\.
-Examples include the following: adding or updating blacklisted or read\-only headers \(see [Headers](lambda-requirements-limits.md#lambda-header-restrictions) in the *Requirements and Restrictions on Lambda Functions* topic\), exceeding body size limitations \(see *Limits on the Size of the Generated Response* in the Lambda Response [Errors](lambda-generating-http-responses-in-requests.md#lambda-generating-http-responses-errors) topic\), and invalid characters or values \(see the [Lambda@Edge Event Structure](lambda-event-structure.md)\)\.
+Examples include the following: adding or updating blacklisted or read\-only headers \(see [Headers](lambda-requirements-limits.md#lambda-header-restrictions) in the *Requirements and Restrictions on Lambda Functions* topic\), exceeding the maximum body size \(see *Restrictions on the Size of the Generated Response* in the Lambda Response [Errors](lambda-generating-http-responses-in-requests.md#lambda-generating-http-responses-errors) topic\), and invalid characters or values \(see the [Lambda@Edge Event Structure](lambda-event-structure.md)\)\.

 When Lambda returns an invalid response to CloudFront, error messages are written to log files which CloudFront pushes to CloudWatch in the Region of where the Lambda function executed\.
 It's the default behavior to send the log files to CloudWatch when there's an invalid response\.
 However, if you associated a Lambda function with CloudFront before the functionality was released, it might not be enabled for your function\.
 For more information, see *Determine if Your Account Pushes Logs to CloudWatch* later in the topic\.